Import Harvest Data to Google Sheets

 We can now enter all our values into API Connector and start importing Harvest data into Google Sheets.

-- In the Create Request interface, enter the Request URL we just created:
+- In the Create screen, enter the Request URL we just created:

 - Under Headers, enter the following key-value pairs (again, if you’re connecting through the OAuth2 connections manager, you only need to enter the Harvest-Account-Id header.):